MohammAAA/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   1. Figure out how to define a metric that captures what you want to do - place the target.
   2. Worry about how to actually do well on this metric - how to aim/shoot accurately at the target.
+- Having an evaluation metric and the dev set allows you to much more quickly make decisions about is Algorithm A or Algorithm B better.
+It really speeds up how quickly you and your team can iterate.
+So my recommendation is, even if you can't define the perfect evaluation metric and dev set, just set something up quickly and use that to drive the speed of your team iterating.
+And if later down the line you find out that it wasn't a good one, you have better idea, change it at that time, it's perfectly okay.
+But what I recommend against for the most teams is to run for too long without any evaluation metric and dev set up because that can slow down the efficiency of what your team can iterate and improve your algorithm.

 - Conclusion: if doing well on your metric + dev/test set doesn't correspond to doing well in your application, change your metric and/or dev/test set.